satyamkumarem/Clove/README.md

 - **AI-Assisted Dashboard Building:** You don't need to be an expert developer to get started.
 Clove provides a pre-configured prompt template that you can copy and paste into an AI assistant, allowing absolute beginners to generate fully functional dashboards just by describing what they need in plain English.
 - **Plug-and-Play Hardware Connectivity:** Connecting your app interface to embedded systems is incredibly easy.
 Clove includes ready-to-use modules that handle the low-level communication logic for Bluetooth Classic, BLE, Wi-Fi, and USB serial devices, so you can safely send and stream data with a few lines of clean JavaScript.

-## Contributing & Support

-We welcome anyone to raise an issue, but please check the documentation and search existing entries first to ensure it's not a duplicate.
-Right now, we are actively looking for compatibility feedback from people testing Clove with various embedded systems and development boards.

-- **Get Support:** Connect on LinkedIn or email me at [me@euome.com](mailto:me@euome.com).
-- **Compatibility Feedback:** Let us know how Clove perform with your specific hardware (such as an ESP32, Arduino, or Raspberry Pi).

 ## Predefined Methods

 ### Core & Initialization